Chase Austin: Indy Lights and IndyCar

 When unable to find a ride in NASCAR in 2011, Austin signed on with African American former IndyCar driver Willy T. Ribbs in association with Brooks Associates Racing to make his Firestone Indy Lights debut in the Firestone Freedom 100 at the Indianapolis Motor Speedway.
 Austin also competed in the Freedom 100 in 2012.

 In August 2012, it was announced that Austin would drive for A. J. Foyt Enterprises in the 2013 Indianapolis 500.
 However, the second Foyt Indy 500 entry was ultimately driven by Conor Daly.

 Personal life

 Austin is the son of an African American father and a Caucasian mother.
-He lives in Eudora, Kansas.
+He is married and lives in Houston, Texas.